hyosung11/Launch-School/Courses/journal.md

 11:39 Outlined Lesson 4: JavaScript Collections > 2.
 Collections Basics.
 Now I want to watch a little soccer as a break.

 14:01 Back to do Sprint 5 Review, Sprint 5 Retrospective and Sprint 6 Planning.

+15:19 I added a Learning to Learn Assessment session, but I'm not sure what I want to do with it.

+15:28 Done with Sprint Review, Retrospective, Planning and Learning to Learn Assessment.
+I want to masturbate and buy books.
+Hmm.